oyooyo/keyble/README.md

 ## Installation

-With Node.js/npm installed, you can easily install *keyble* globally by running on a command line:
+With Node.js/npm installed, you can install *keyble* globally by running on a command line:

+    $ npm install keyble
+    $ cd node_modules/keyble
+    $ sudo npm link

+Installing *keyble* globally by running

-    $ npm install -g keyble
+    $ sudo npm install -g keyble

+somehow does not work yet; there appears to be a problem with installing the Node.js bluetooth library *noble* globally, which *keyble* depends on.

-If using Linux, you will probably need to run this command with sudo.
-Furthermore, please read [these remarks about *"Running without root/sudo"*](https://github.com/noble/noble#running-on-linux).
+If using Linux, please read [these remarks about *"Running without root/sudo"*](https://github.com/noble/noble#running-on-linux).

 ## Command line tools